PanelPicker

 Formats

-A speaker-facilitated networking event that encourages communities to connect around similar topics, passions, roles, or interests.
+A networking session where facilitators encourage connection and inspiration around similar interests, issue areas, or affinity groups in a relaxed setting.
 Please note this is NOT a presentation-based session format.

 Tracks

-Exploring initiatives and programs that focus on special education, learning differences and neurodiversity, and disabilities across the learning lifecycle including adaptive instructional strategies, assistive technology, universal design, and more
+Exploring initiatives and programs that focus on special education, diverse learners and neurodiversity, and disabilities across the learning lifecycle including adaptive instructional strategies, assistive technology, universal design, and more

-Exploring arts-based pedagogies and creative practices including the performing and visual arts, arts integration, media creation, and the intersection of STEM and STEAM as well as narrative and world-building approaches for teaching and learning
+Exploring arts-based pedagogies and cultural and creative practices including the performing and visual arts, arts integration, media creation, gaming, and media and entertainment initiatives as well as approaches to storytelling, branding, and world-building for teaching and learning

 Community Initiatives

-Programs and projects focused on empowering and connecting communities in and out of the classroom by highlighting partnerships and work organized by community spaces and groups including libraries, museums, makerspaces, community centers, after-school and summer programs, informal learning programs, and more
+Programs and projects focused on empowering and connecting communities in and out of the classroom by highlighting partnerships and work organized by community spaces and groups including libraries, museums, makerspaces, community centers, after-school and summer programs, informal learning programs, outdoor education initiatives, and more

-Addressing work championing equity, justice, belonging, diversity, and inclusion in education and beyond, including social and economic disparities, culturally responsive teaching, anti-racism practice, LGBTQIA+ issues, restorative justice, and more to ensure equitable opportunities and outcomes for all
+Addressing work championing equity, justice, belonging, diversity, and inclusion in education and beyond, including social and economic disparities, culturally responsive teaching, anti-racist practices, gender and LGBTQIA+ issues, restorative justice, and more to ensure equitable opportunities and outcomes for all

 Future of Tech

-Exploring development and implementation of educational technology including virtual tools, generative artificial intelligence, machine learning, XR, blockchain, and data interoperability, with a focus on issues surrounding equitable access to technology and future-forward solutions for tech integration
+Exploring development and implementation of educational technology including virtual tools, generative artificial intelligence, and data interoperability, with a focus on issues surrounding equitable access to and ethical use of technology and future-forward solutions for tech integration

 Health & Wellbeing

-Furthering social emotional learning, whole-child education, and human flourishing including initiatives addressing mental and physical wellness, trauma-informed practices, and health education with a focus on mental health initiatives and comprehensive wellbeing for educators, students, and families
+Furthering social emotional learning, whole-child education, and human flourishing including initiatives addressing mental and physical wellness, trauma-informed practices, digital wellbeing, sports and physical education, and health education with a focus on comprehensive wellbeing for educators, students, and families

 Leadership for Tomorrow

-Groundbreaking insights spotlighting work in leadership development and institutional transformation with topics including organizational management, executive leadership, systemic implementation, pathway creation across the education sector, and educator development and support
+Groundbreaking insights spotlighting work in leadership development and institutional transformation with topics including organizational management, issues impacting administration, executive leadership and strategy, systemic implementation, cultivation of youth leadership, pathway creation across the education sector, and educator development and support

-Addressing education policy issues across local, regional, national, and international governance including funding, curriculum and assessment standards, student data use and privacy, school safety, and digital policies, as well as economic development, advocacy and activism, and public-private partnerships
+Addressing education policy issues and legislative changes across local, regional, national, and international governance including funding, curriculum and assessment standards, student data use and privacy, school safety, and digital policies, as well as economic development, civic engagement and activism, and public-private partnerships

 Startups & Investment

-Content focused on the business of education with a focus on entrepreneurship and startups, with topics including investment and funding, marketing and branding strategies, corporate initiatives and partnerships, market trends and analysis, and business adaptability
+Content focused on the business and funding of education, with topics including entrepreneurship, philanthropic and social impact ventures, marketing and branding strategies, corporate initiatives and partnerships, market trends and flow of capital, and business scalability and adaptability

 Teaching & Learning

-Content focused on instruction and pedagogy across the entire learning lifecycle with a focus on solution-oriented strategies, innovative teaching, learner agency, and child development, with topics including instructional best practices for all educational levels and evolving curricula, the science of learning, creative pedagogies, and communities of practice
+Content focused on instruction and pedagogy across the entire learning lifecycle with a focus on solution-oriented strategies, innovative teaching, learner agency, and child development, with topics including instructional best practices for all educational levels and evolving curricula, teacher and faculty support, the science of learning, creative pedagogies, and communities of practice

 Work Reimagined

-Programs and new approaches to professional development, upskilling, corporate learning, and talent development, including workforce revitalization, training, and career transitions, as well as initiatives for mature learners, pathways for non-traditional students, and how the future of work will impact new generations of students
+Programs and new approaches to professional development, upskilling, microcredentialing, corporate learning, and talent development, including workforce revitalization, training, and career transitions, as well as initiatives for adult learners, traditional and non-degree pathways, and how the future of work will impact new generations of students

 DIVERSITY GUIDELINES